itsdanielmatos/react-challenge/README.md

 You just need to clone this repo and start working on it.
 After you've finish, just send us your repo so we can evaluate.

-This Challenge was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app). check the readme for more information in how to run it.
+This Challenge was bootstrapped with Create React App. check this [README](https://github.com/CrowdProcess/react-challenge/blob/master/CreateReactApp.md) for more information in how to run it.

 #### TODO